IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover

 \section{Abstract}

-Evolutionary generative adversarial networks (E-GAN) attempts to alleviate mode collapse and vanishing gradient that plague generative adversarial networks by introducing evolutionary computation.
-However, E-GAN lacks a reasonable evaluation mechanism, which limits its effect.
-Moreover, E-GAN only contains mutation operators in its evolutionary step, while ignoring crossover operators.
-The crossover operator generates more competitive individuals by combining the good traits of multiple individuals, thus it can complement the mutation operator.
-In this paper, we propose a novel evolutionary generative adversarial networks framework called improved evolutionary generative adversarial networks (IE-GAN), which introduces a new fitness function and generic crossover operator.
-A more efficient fitness function can measure the evolutionary degree of individuals more precisely.
-And with the help of knowledge distillation, crossover offspring can learn knowledge from multiple networks simultaneously.
-Experiments on various datasets demonstrate the effectiveness of IE-GAN, and show that our framework is competitive in terms of the quality of generated samples and time efficiency.
+The training of generative adversarial networks (GANs) is usually vulnerable to mode collapse and vanishing gradients.
+The evolutionary generative adversarial network (E-GAN) attempts to {alleviate these issues by optimizing the learning strategy with multiple loss functions.
+It {uses} a learning-based evolutionary framework, which develops new mutation operators {specifically} for general deep neural networks.} However, {the evaluation mechanism in the fitness function of E-GAN cannot truly reflect the adaptability of individuals to their environment, leading to an inaccurate assessment of the diversity of individuals.} Moreover, {the evolution step of E-GAN only contains mutation operators without considering the crossover operator jointly, isolating the superior characteristics among individuals.} {To address these issues}, we propose a{n improved E-GAN framework called} IE-GAN, which introduces a new fitness function and {a} generic crossover operator. {In particular, the proposed} fitness function{, from an objective perspective,} can {model} the evolutionary {process} of individuals more {accurately}. {The crossover operator, which has been commonly adopted in evolutionary algorithms, can enable offspring to imitate the superior gene expression of their parents through} knowledge distillation.
+Experiments on various datasets demonstrate the effectiveness of {our proposed} IE-GAN in terms of the quality of {the} generated samples and time efficiency.